BabitMF/BabitMF.github.io/content/en/docs/bmf/overview/_index.md

 ---

-As a general multimedia processing framework, BabitMF (Babit Multimedia Framework, BMF) can provide a simple and easy-to-use cross-language interface, flexible scheduling and scalability, and dynamically expand, manage and reuse the atomic capabilities of video processing in a modular manner , build a high-performance multimedia processing link in the form of graph/pipeline or realize project integration by direct invocation of individual processing capabilities, helping multimedia users to conveniently and efficiently implement projects in the production environment.
+As a general multimedia processing framework, BabitMF (Babit Multimedia Framework, BMF) can provide a simple and easy-to-use cross-language interface, flexible scheduling and scalability, and dynamically expand, manage and reuse the atomic capabilities of video processing in a modular manner.
+It builds a high-performance multimedia processing link in the form of graph/pipeline or realize project integration by direct invocation of individual processing capabilities, helping multimedia users to conveniently and efficiently implement projects in the production environment.
 The usage scenarios of BMF cover video transcoding, video frame extraction, video enhancement, video analysis, video frame insertion, video editing, video conferencing, VR, etc. At present, hundreds of millions of videos are processed by BMF every day.
 In the process, the functional diversity, ease of use, compatibility, stability and performance of the BMF framework have been fully polished.

 <img src="/img/docs/bmf-framework.png" style="zoom:100%;" />

-The picture above is a general architecture diagram of BMF, which includes a complete set of ecosystem, which mainly consists of three parts:
+The picture above is a general architecture diagram of BMF, including a complete set of ecosystem, which mainly consists of three parts:
 - Application layer: The top layer provides users with multi-language APIs including Python, Go, and C++, which is convenient for users to develop and integrate according to different project requirements.
 - Framework layer: The middle layer includes the framework's scheduling of graph/pipeline, cross-data type and cross-device data transfer Backend, and commonly used cross-device reformat, color space conversion, tensor operator and other SDKs.
 - Module layer: It includes modules with various atomic capabilities, and provides module development mechanisms in multiple languages.
 Users can implement algorithms/processing in any of Python, Go, and C++ languages according to their own needs.